 Schedule 2 - Reserves and Surplus 1

-As on 31.3 (current year) As on 31.3 (previous year)
+As on 31.3 (current yea

 Statutory Reserves

 Capital Reserves

 Capital Reserve on Consolidation 2

 Share Premium

 Other Reserves (specify nature)

 Revenue and other Reserves

 Balance in Profit and Loss Account 3

 Total

-^{1.} Opening balances, additions and deductions since the last consolidated balance sheet shall be shown under each of the specified heads.
+1. Opening balances, additions and deductions since the last consolidated balance sheet shall be shown under each of the specified heads.